abugid/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13 print sorted unique words
 14 search for a file with a specific pattern
-15 count the number of lines that contain a specific pattern
+15 count the number of lines that contain a specific pattern 16 print lines matching a pattern with trailing context